 unreleased solo album by former Guad Diary frontman

-studio recording (sound quality Ex-; might be from a multi-gen. source, but even so, boasts impressive sound)
+studio recording (sound quality Ex-; might be from a multi-gen. source, but even so, it boasts impressive sound)

 |Murray in the 1990s|